Our website uses cookies for statistical purposes.

 6. Romanian citizenship.

-Foreigners wishing to travel to Romania for a short period of time may require the entry in Romania for reasons other than immigration, with the right to an uninterrupted stay or stays not exceeding a period of 90 days, during any 180 days prior to each day of stay in Romania.
+Foreigners wishing to travel to Romania for a short period of time may require an entry in Romania for reasons other than immigration, with the right to an uninterrupted stay or stays not exceeding a period of 90 days, during any 180 days prior to each day of stay in Romania.

 The short-stay visa can be issued with one or more trips and is granted on condition of the fulfillment of several criteria established by law.

-Foreigners can be granted the right to long term stay in Romania both as a family member of a Romanian citizen, and for other purposes.
+Foreigners can be granted the right to long-term stay in Romania both as a family member of a Romanian citizen and for other purposes.

 Citizens of a non-EU/EEA member state who wish to enter and remain in the country for a longer period can apply for a long-term residence permit in Romania.